 1. Minimize friction for your customers

+Your customers should not need to know the internal workings of your help desk to get support.
 The closer you can make their experience to a conversation with another person, the better.
 This might include re-writing default emails and templates to use your own voice, removing ticket numbers and customer IDs if you don’t need them, and simplifying any support forms or entry points to only ask for what will really help solve customer issues.

 2. Minimize friction for your support team